Balajithegr8/Disease_Predictor/README.md

 speech_recognition library is option.
 Functions using this feature may be added in the future.

 ### **Installation**
-Assumuming the dataset is included in the same folder as `main.py` You just need to run the file the required partition and data pre processing will be done by the file itself.
+Assumuming the dataset is included in the same folder as `main.py`.<br>
+You just need to run the file the required partition and data pre processing will be done by the file itself.<br>
 It will install 3 NLTK files
   1. punkt
   2. wordnet